YVishere/ReRight/README.md

         - However, it is easier to debug, add features and test with HTTP API
 </pre>

 Note to self: Conda just made everything more complicated.
 If I ever install conda on my device in future, it will be the reason why the server sockets wouldn't work.
+Python.Net is a no go.
+The engine takes too long to stop and the embedded python increases the compile time by a lot.